moyni77/ansible-docker-ucp/README.md

 **Figure 7.** Select storage for template files

-5. Choose the OS as shown in Figure 8, in this case Linux, RHEL7 64bit.
+5. Choose the OS as shown in Figure 8, in this case Linux, RHEL 7 64bit.
 ![Choose operating system][chooseos]
 **Figure 8.** Choose operating system